ECON 3005 Economic Theories, Controversies and Policies

 Coordinator Margaret Moussa Opens in new window

-Description In 2016, this unit replaced by 200925 - Growth, Cycles and Crises.
+Description In 2016, this subject replaced by 200925 - Growth, Cycles and Crises.
 Economic Theories, Controversies and Policies presents alternative approaches to economic theories, controversies and policies.
 Topics may include recent developments or theoretical controversies in development economics, international trade, monetary economics, labour economics, environmental economics, managerial and industry economics, political economy, the economics of inequality, behavioural economics or feminist economics.
 Controversial contemporary policy debates, both in Australia and globally, will be examined.
-This unit will be team taught to expose students to a range of perspectives.
+This subject will be team taught to expose students to a range of perspectives.

 Student Contribution Band HECS Band 4 10cp